Wonderwall: Critical reception

-Steve Baltin from Cash Box picked "Wonderwall" as Pick of the Week, describing it as "a perfect example of melodic pop."
-He added, "Following the more uptempo riff of “Morning Glory”, this single will remind listeners of the anthemic single “Live Forever’’, a track that generated massive airplay on multiple formats last year.
+Steve Baltin from Cash Box named "Wonderwall" Pick of the Week, describing the song as "a perfect example of melodic pop."
+He added, "Following the more uptempo riff of "Morning Glory", this single will remind listeners of the anthemic single "Live Forever", a track that generated massive airplay on multiple formats last year.
 Look for the same results for this lovely near ballad.
-A simple, sweet song, it shows why Oasis is rapidly becoming one of music’s great singles bands."
-Pan-European magazine Music & Media wrote, "A swirling rock song that slowly builds to epic proportions.
-Nicely chiming acoustic guitars and psyched-up strings support Liam Gallagher's trademark declamatory and plaintive vocals.
-Not the easiest song for EHR, but a sure grower."
+A simple, sweet song, it shows why Oasis is rapidly becoming one of music's great singles bands."
+Kevin Courtney from Irish Times declared it as a "genuine Oasis gem", "with its aching string arrangements and evocative vocals".
+Michael Bonner from Melody Maker named it Single of the Week, praising it as "a mesmeric declaration of love — haunting, beautiful and effortlessly simple — and, unless you've been locked in a coal cellar for the last two months, you should know it forwards, backwards and sideways by now."
+Another Melody Maker editor, David Stubbs, said, "'Wonderwall', with its explicit George Harrison reference, doesn't bother to conceal another nod at The Beatles, but the real problem here is that Liam doesn't seem capable of modulating his voice to suit the pensively orchestrated backdrop — a bit of a subtlety deficiency."